aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 #### Define the Amazon VPC

-Download the following `ipv6-vpc.yml` file which defines a dual stack VPC with both IPv4 and IPv6 support:
+Download the following `ipv6-vpc.yml` file which defines a dual-stack VPC with both IPv4 and IPv6 support:

 <<< files/ipv6-vpc.yml